-Event Category: Art Exhibit
+Event Category: Art Exhibits

 During the month of February, Alan Brown’s original oil paintings will be on display and for sale at Max Hansen’s Carversville Grocery.